 If you want to learn more about custom AI solutions, feel free to read our whitepaper on the topic:

 To read about the current state of AI technology, feel free to read our related article.

 If you are curious about how AI will impact our lives in the future, take a look at this article.

-For general use cases of AI, feel free to read our top AI use cases/applications article.
+For general use cases of AI listed by business function, feel free to read our top AI use cases/applications article.